vanHeemstraSystems/k3s-headstart/400/README.md

 Video on "K3S (by Rancher) | Setup a lightweight Kubernetes Cluster in Minutes | Hands-on Tutorial" at https://www.youtube.com/watch?v=1hwGdey7iUU

-## 100 - Register and Setup Environment
+## 100 - Sign up and Setup Environment

 See [README.md](./100/README.md)